Kevin Belcher (offensive tackle)

-Kevin Leander Belcher (November 9, 1961 – April 12, 1997) was an American football offensive tackle who played two seasons in the National Football League (NFL) with the Los Angeles Raiders and Denver Broncos.
-He was drafted by the Raiders in the seventh round of the 1985 NFL Draft.
-He played college football at the University of Wisconsin–Madison and attended Bassick High School in Bridgeport, Connecticut.
+Kevin Leander Belcher (November 9, 1961 – April 12, 1997) was an American professional football offensive tackle who played two seasons in the National Football League (NFL) with the Los Angeles Raiders and Denver Broncos.
+He was selected by the Raiders in the seventh round of the 1985 NFL draft.
+He played college football at the University of Wisconsin–Madison.

+Early life and college

+Kevin Leander Belcher was born on November 9, 1961, in Bridgeport, Connecticut.
+He attended Bassick High School in Bridgeport.